tuadiel6/gssi-n8n_workflow_project/README.md

 # Data Manipulation in the Workflow Automation Tools

-Data manipulation is the main type of process targeted by workflow automation tools (WAT), with the help of a motivating example, we explore data manipulation using a workflow automation tool called <a href="https://n8n.io/">N8N</a>.
+Data manipulation is the main type of process targeted by workflow automation tools (WAT).
+With the help of a motivating example, we explore data manipulation using a workflow automation tool called <a href="https://n8n.io/">N8N</a>.

 ## Motivating Example